togakangaroo/togakangaroo.github.io/_drafts/how-to-get-a-job-in-tech-or-otherwise.md

 * Researching companies and Informational interviews/Reverse interviews
 * Talking about yourself and asking questions live
 * Interviewing skills (this is probably several different categories)
+  - Leetcode-style coding
+  - Project-style coding
+  - Talking about yourseof
+  - Talking about tech
+  - Behavioral interviews in front of a panel
+  - Asking questions
 * Network building
 * Network maintenance
 * Other self promotion